 Fighting French & Indians

-Fraser’s time with the 60th and his service in America with the 78th opened his eyes to the different style of fighting in a woodland wilderness – the need for disciplined troops who could fight outside of massed formations and rely on the terrain and marksmanship to bring down an enemy as the Indian allies of the French could.
-Following Quebec, Fraser’s unit had garrison duty in the city and spent some time in New York.
-But the French and Indian part of the war was just about over.
+Fraser’s time with the 60th and his service in America with the 78th opened his eyes to a different style of fighting in the wooded wilderness—the need for disciplined troops who could fight outside of massed formations and rely on terrain and marksmanship to take down enemies like the Indian allies of the French.
+After Quebec, Fraser’s unit had garrison duty in the city and spent some time in New York, but the French and Indian war was nearing its end.

 Seven Year Itch